isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * **Note**s (comments) - something that needs saying that doesn't fit the other classifications
 * **Discussion** - references to more extensive rationale and/or examples placed outside the main lists of rules

-Some rules are hard to check mechanically, but they all meet the minimal criterium that an expert programmer can spot many violations without too much trouble.
+Some rules are hard to check mechanically, but they all meet the minimal criteria that an expert programmer can spot many violations without too much trouble.
 We hope that "mechanical" tools will improve with time to approximate what such an expert programmer notices.
 Also, we assume that the rules will be refined over time to make them more precise and checkable.